Configure a Fake Board

 Interrupts are a method of signaling precise state changes.
 Configuring digital interrupts to monitor GPIO pins on your board is useful when your application needs to know precisely when there is a change in GPIO value between high and low.

-• When an interrupt configured on your board processes a change in the state of the GPIO pin it is configured to monitor, it calls Tick() to record the state change and notify any interested callbacks to “interrupt” the program.
+• When an interrupt configured on your board processes a change in the state of the GPIO pin it is configured to monitor, it ticks to record the state change.
+You can stream these ticks with the board API’s StreamTicks(), or get the current value of the digital interrupt with Value().

 • Calling GetGPIO() on a GPIO pin, which you can do without configuring interrupts, is useful when you want to know a pin’s value at specific points in your program, but is less precise and convenient than using an interrupt.